Richard Hughes

 The psychotherapist and writer Jessica Benjamin has written a lot about this and I give her all the credit here.

-Her solution?
-‘Third-ness’!
+She asks us to consider ‘Third-ness’.
 Third-ness is about showing up, listening, and letting go of an entrenched position, and of not surrendering to another person, but of surrendering to the relationship.

 Benjamin writes, ‘when you are able to express yourself in such a way ... with freedom ... where there is space between you and the other person ... where you do not feel you are being determined by them or their needs ... then change can happen.’